Saturday, July 20, 2024

 https://andrew-reviews.com/2022/01/29/book-review-5-the-man-with-the-golden-gun/

 Bond was a hand you could bet on; is The Man With The Golden Gun?
-It begins right where his last novel, You Only Live Twice, left off, and showcases once again Bond’s home away from home, the newly-minted island nation of Jamaica where much of the Bond story were written and several of his adventures were set.
+It begins right where his last novel, You Only Live Twice, left off, and winds up once again in Bond’s home away from home, the newly-minted island nation of Jamaica where much of the Bond story was written and several of his adventures are set.
 So the odds seem in its favor.

 But Fleming was not well, and a distinct ennui creeps into every page.
 Dialogue is trite and labored.
 The thin storyline is pocked with bad decisions and coincidences.
 Bond himself seems half-asleep, a shell going through the motions without his usual joy or finesse.